Modeling Insider Filing Delays in Financial Markets with an Interpretable XGBoost Framework: Related Work

+Recent advancements in AI for finance have demonstrated promising results in forecasting \cite{rest-1,rest-2,adaint}, anomaly detection \cite{finrl,informer,hirn}, and trading strategy design \cite{grl4fin,finclue,sfinbert}.
+Classical models like logistic regression \cite{lor}, XGBoost \cite{xgboost}, and random forests \cite{rf} are widely used for structured financial data.
+Deep learning models, including RNNs \cite{rnn}, LSTMs \cite{lstm}, and Transformers \cite{att}, have further enhanced sequential pattern recognition for price movements \cite{temporal-1,temporal-2}, sentiment analysis \cite{stockm,sentiment}, and fraud detection \cite{gatsf}.
 Recent works like REST \cite{rest-1,rest-2} and RSR \cite{temporal-2,temporal-1} introduce relational modeling for stock trend forecasting, focusing on cross-stock correlations and event propagation \cite{bg-4}.
 However, these models primarily aim at market-level predictions and often rely on curated or small-scale datasets.
 In contrast, our work leverages a real-world, large-scale insider trading dataset, IFD, exceeding one million records, enabling richer modeling of behavioral and regulatory signals beyond market movement.